The Tomy Tutor. Click the image for the Photographs page.

 See the Incomplete Catalogue.
 The Tutor supports tape directly, and Tomy was talking disk drives, printers and even a speech synthesizer for the I/O port.
 While these apparently never made it to market, prototypes have been confirmed to exist -- pictures of them are in the Purcell Pamphlet.

 A complete schematic of the rear ports is on the Pictures and Photographs page.
-The Tutor offers audio/video outputs for monitors; RF for television sets; a joyport; I/O port (never used by any Tomy peripherals); cartridge port on the top of the unit; and a 5-pin DIN connector to an external tape recorder.
+The Tutor offers audio/video outputs for monitors; RF for television sets; a joyport; I/O port (never used by any released USA Tomy peripherals, though there are some Japanese ones that connect there); cartridge port on the top of the unit; and a 5-pin DIN connector to an external tape recorder.
 The Tutors also carry a built-in power supply.
-While the joyport is a 9-pin DSUB, it does *not* work with TI, Atari or Commodore joysticks.
+While the joyport is a 9-pin DSUB, it does not work with TI, Atari or Commodore joysticks.
+We have pinouts of these ports on the Hardware page.

 The Tomy computer line was announced in 1982 by conglomerate Matsushita and entered the Japanese market that same year during the microcomputer boom of the mid-80s as the Pyuuta (rhymes with Computer, pronounced PYOO-ta).
 It was subsequently introduced in 1983 to the UK as the Grandstand Tutor (MSRP £150 October of that year, sold by Adam Imports) and the US as the Tomy Tutor, named after the Tomy's Tutor Typer, Tomy's popular 1970s toy typewriter machine.
 Dismal failure in the States and UK (failed to beat the Commodore 64 in either country and was doubly doomed in the UK because of the Spectrums); somewhat better exposure in its native land -- in fact, Tomy released two additional versions of the Pyuuta in Japan, the console Pyuuta Jr. in 1983, and the Pyuuta Mk II, based on American firmware, in 1984.
 However, the Pyuutas were eventually doomed there too because of Tomy's reputation as a toy company, a fate not escaped by many of their competitors which were also branded "toy computers" because they couldn't properly handle written Japanese.
 Most, including the Japanese version of the Commodore 64 and the MSX machines, handled only two of the four Japanese writing systems (romaji and katakana), limiting their usefulness to the typical Japanese user since a lot of written literature is in the other two systems (hiragana and kanji).